Charles H. Morgan (politician): Military career

-During the Spanish–American War he was a lieutenant colonel of the Fifth Missouri Volunteer Infantry.
+During the Spanish–American War he returned to service as lieutenant colonel of the Fifth Missouri Infantry Regiment.

 Law career

 He began practicing law in Lamar, Missouri.
 In 1868 he was prosecuting attorney of Barton County, Missouri; member of the Missouri House of Representatives in 1872–74.
 He practiced until 1884, and then he went into coal and zinc mining.